gear-tech/gear-js/idea/api-gateway/README.md

 - `fromDate` (string, optional): The start date for the range within which to search for programs.
 The date should be in ISO 8601 format (YYYY-MM-DD)
 - `toDate` (string, optional): The end date for the range within which to search for programs.
 The date should be in ISO 8601 format (YYYY-MM-DD).
 - `owner` (string, optional): The public key of the user who created the program.
 Use this to filter programs by uploader.
+- `codeId` (string, optional): The id of the code that the program uses.
 - `status` (string | string[], optional): The status of the program.
 Use this to filter programs by status.
 Possible values are `active`, `inactive`, `programSet`, `exited`, `paused`.

 #### Response